 At a minimum, you should attend Narcotics Anonymous meetings, which are free of charge.
 If you are in jail when you violate the terms of your probation, you could have family members arrange for in-patient rehabilitation if you have insurance coverage and attend Narcotics Anonymous meetings if they have them in jail.

 If you have not been on probation for long and if you haven’t been through any kind of rehabilitation, you may be put on a second probation and be ordered to attend an in-patient state rehab.
 A second probation is a second chance that is not given to all.
-But, with an experienced criminal defense attorney on your side, it may be possible for you to get such valuable second chances.
+But, with an experienced drug possession lawyer on your side, it may be possible for you to get such valuable second chances.

-If you have been charged with drug possession while on probation, call an experienced criminal defense lawyer right away to explore your options.
-Getting a knowledgeable defense attorney on your side is critical to ensuring that you are kept away from being incarcerated and get the help you need to become free of your addiction and get your life back together.
+If you have been charged with drug possession while on probation in Orange County, CA, call an experienced drug possession lawyer right away to explore your options.
+Getting a knowledgeable drug crime defense attorney on your side is critical to ensuring that you are kept away from being incarcerated and get the help you need to become free of your addiction and get your life back together.